 While most campsites have a power hub you can tap into, it keeps you tied base.
 With a small portable generator, you can avoid the hustle and bustle of a campsite and explore unchartered territory.

 Easy to Use

 Another benefit of small portable generators is that they’re relatively easy to use.
 With most small generators you just have to add fuel and pull to start.
 But thanks to technological evolution, portable battery-powered generators are now here to stay.
 Simply click the electric start and you’re up and running.

 What’s great about EcoFlow portable generators is they all click to start.
 Gone are the days of the pull start and clunky mechanical parts.
-What’s more, small portable generators like RIVER Max, are built with a modular design.
-This gives you the freedom to adjust power and portability, as it comes complete with an extra battery.
-If its more power you need, attach the extra battery.
-If not, detach it and enjoy more portability.
+What’s more, small portable generators like River 2 Max, are built with a modular design.
+This gives you the freedom to adjust power and portability.

 Power Multiple Appliances & Devices

 Small portable generators have improved leaps and bounds in recent years.
-You can pick up a small generator with a plethora of ports and outlets.
-Take EcoFlow River Pro, it has up to 10 outlets and can power a 1000W camping stove for 60 minutes.
+You can pick up a small generator with a plethora of ports and outlets so you can charge and power all of your most important devices all at once.